-WhatsApp is one of the most popular smartphone applications in recent years, and the number of its users per month is estimated at 1.5 billion people worldwide (TechCrunch, 2018).
+WhatsApp is one of the most popular smartphone applications in recent years, and the number of users per month is estimated at 1.5 billion people worldwide (TechCrunch, 2018).
 The application enables users to send and receive text messages, videos, and audio files via their smartphone at negligible cost.
-One of the distinctive features of WhatsApp relevant to the current study, is its ability to enable multi-participant group communication, without limiting the number of groups in which a user is a member, the volume of activity, or the content of messages transmitted.
+One of the distinctive features of WhatsApp relevant to the current study is its ability to enable multiparticipant group communication without limiting the number of groups in which a user is a member, the volume of activity, or the content of messages transmitted.

-Israeli users impressively adopted the WhatsApp application (Malka, Ariel, & Avidar, 2015; Malka, Ariel, Avidar & Cohen, 2017; Elishar-Malka, Ariel & Avidar, 2019).
-A study of Israeli millennials users of WhatsApp between the ages of 21-30 found that most of the interviewees reported changes in their romantic, social, familial, and professional relationships since the introduction of WhatsApp into their lives.
-When describing the characteristics of the application, the interviewees noted that, among other things, WhatsApp enables productive group activity for diverse family, social, and professional needs (Elishar-Malka, Ariel & Avidar, 2019).
-This study focuses on the usage of Watsapp among Israeli viewers of the televised broadcasts of the 2018 World Cup games.
+Israeli users impressively adopted the WhatsApp application (Elishar-Malka, Ariel, & Avidar, 2019; Malka, Ariel, & Avidar, 2015; Malka, Ariel, Avidar, & Cohen, 2017).
+A study of Israeli millennials between the ages of 21 and 30 who use WhatsApp found that most of the interviewees reported changes in their romantic, social, familial, and professional relationships since the introduction of WhatsApp into their lives.
+When describing the characteristics of the application, the interviewees noted that, among other things, WhatsApp enables productive group activity for diverse family, social, and professional needs (Elishar-Malka et al., 2019).
+This study focuses on the use of WhatsApp among Israeli viewers of the televised broadcasts of the 2018 World Cup games.

-Watching together
+Watching Together

-Whether these are sport, politics or other types of media events, one of the most common features of the watching experience associated with them, is the added value of sharing the event with others (McDonald, 1986; Harboe et al., 2008; Shin, 2016).
+Whether they are sports, politics, or other types of media events, one of the most common features associated with the watching experience is the added value of sharing the event with others (Harboe, Massey, Metcalf, Wheatley, & Romano, 2008; McDonald, 1986; Shin, 2016).
 Watching live television broadcasts, especially of significant events, is often a social activity undertaken with friends and family members (McDonald, 1986).
 Many viewers report that their enjoyment is greater when watching is shared (Wilson & Weiss, 1993).
 Researchers tend to regard live televised broadcasts of sports events that are particularly important nationally or internationally as media events in every aspect (Tamir, 2018).
-Studies of sports and media that focus on fans’ experience of watching televised games tend to emphasize the social dimension of viewing, and the unifying effect of fans gathering to watch their favorite team.
-Whether the situation involves viewing with family and friends at home, watching a large screen in a bar or and cafe, or workplace frameworks that allow for shared viewing of major sports, the possibility of sharing the viewing experience with other fans is seen as the most meaningful aspect for viewers (Auverset et al., 2016; Gantz, 2013; Gantz et al., 2012; Harboe et al., 2008; Hutchins & Rowe, 2012; Knobloch-Westerwick, David, Eastin, Tamborini, & Greenwood, 2009; Tamir, 2018).
+Studies of sports and media that focus on fans’ experience of watching televised games tend to emphasize the social dimension of viewing and the unifying effect of fans gathering to watch their favorite team.
+Whether the situation involves viewing with family and friends at home, watching a large screen in a bar or cafe, or workplace frameworks that allow for shared viewing of major sports, the possibility of sharing the viewing experience with other fans is seen as the most meaningful aspect for viewers (Auverset et al., 2016; Gantz, 2013; Gantz et al., 2012; Harboe et al., 2008; Hutchins & Rowe, 2012; Knobloch-Westerwick, David, Eastin, Tamborini, & Greenwood, 2009; Tamir, 2018).

-The usage of Second Screens While Watching
+The Use of Second Screens While Watching

 Over the past few years, television viewing habits around the world have changed considerably.
-Gil de Zúñiga et al. (2015) defined the second screen phenomenon as “a process in which individuals watching television use an additional electronic device or “screen” to access the internet or social networking sites to obtain more information about the program or event they are watching or to discuss it in real-time” (p.
+Gil de Zúñiga et al. (2015) defined the second-screen phenomenon as “a process in which individuals watching television use an additional electronic device or ‘screen’ to access the internet or social networking sites to obtain more information about the program or event they are watching or to discuss it in real-time” (p.
 5).
-The authors refer to the usage of a second screen in its broader context: “Second screening is a trending new media use that embodies one aspect of a phenomenon known as hybrid media and highlights the ubiquity of social media and connectedness in modern life” (p.
+These authors refer to the use of a second screen in its broader context: “Second screening is a trending new media use that embodies one aspect of a phenomenon known as hybrid media and highlights the ubiquity of social media and connectedness in modern life” (p.
 793).
 Klein-Shagrir (2018) points out that “the television’s liveness can be extended beyond the transmission itself by digital platforms and social networks in particular, which serve as a ‘second screen’” (p.
 59).